timmyjose-projects/garvel/design/Scratch.md

       groupId,
       artifactId,
       version
-      id
     }

-    The integer `id` will be used as the id for Graph operations.
-The dependency structure will be created by the Graph logic, and there will be a mapping from the ids to the actual Artifact objects.Ò
+    An external integer, `id`, will be used as the id for Graph operations.
+The dependency structure will be created by the Graph logic, and there will be a mapping from the ids to the actual Artifact objects.
+Custom operations wil be provided via the callback mechanism.

     Start off with the specified artifact, and then transitively keep collecting the lists of dependencies for this artifact, creating a Dependency Graph (Directed Graph) along the way.
 Finally, perform a Topological Sort on the dependencies.
 If there is no cycle detected, then download the dependencies in parallel, and update the Garvel